 In the following example, we will use the Component Library feature to include a developed component that uses an external API.

-For more information about this possibility, refer back to the main article.
+For more information about this possibility, refer back to Custom components.

 What you need to do in Bizagi

 To use the Component library feature, these steps are carried out:

 3. Creating the business rule which invokes the component.

 When developing a component for the .NET edition, you need to ensure that this component is compiled and works for the supported framework used by Bizagi.